What are the dates available?

 Our limit is 12 surfing guests and our mates drop in from time to time.

 Where is the best place to fly into ?

-We always recommend going in and out of Bali because an overnighter there is just a lot easier than trying to negotiate a massive city like Jakarta.
-The flight to Sumatra leaves from Jakarta at 0945 in the morning, so we travel during the day to Secret Sumatra and arrive at 1400-1700 to get a late surf in.
+We always recommend flying direct to Jakarta unless you plan on doing Bali before or after your trip.
+The flight to Sumatra leaves from Jakarta at 0905 in the morning, so we travel during the day to Secret Sumatra and arrive at 1500-1700 to get a late surf in.

 Can you organise my international flights?

-As we’re not a licenced travel agent we don’t organise international flights,nowadays online is the go, check out; jetstar, garuda, air asia, scoot, tiger, singapore airlines which are all quite competitive with prices and have some great deals.
-If you would like a more personal service flight centre have the best service as a face to face travel agent which can also help you with changing flights by phone or email.
+As we’re not a licensed travel agent we don’t organise international flights, nowadays online is the go, check out; Qantas & Garuda first for direct flights from Australia to Jakarta then Qantas, Virgin, Jetstar, Garuda, Air Asia, Scoot, Tiger, Singapore airlines if your coming through Singapore or Bali.
+All of the airlines are quite competitive with prices and have some great deals but if you would like a more personal service, Flight Centre have the best service as a face to face travel agent who can also help you with changing flights by phone or email.